SciML/NonlinearSolve.jl/docs/src/tutorials/large_systems.md

 In the next section, we will discuss how to declare a sparse Jacobian and how to use [Symbolics.jl](https://github.com/JuliaSymbolics/Symbolics.jl), to compute exact sparse jacobians.
-For this to work it is important to not load `Symbolics.jl`.
 This is triggered if you pass in a sparse autodiff type such as `AutoSparseForwardDiff()`.
+If `Symbolics.jl` is loaded, then the default changes to Symbolic Sparsity Detection.
+See the manual entry on [Sparsity Detection](@ref sparsity-detection) for more details on the default.

 ```@example ill_conditioned_nlprob
 using BenchmarkTools # for @btime